Ehsan-O/Movies-ETL/README.md

 ## **Overview of Project**
 This is an ETL (Extract, Transform, Load) Project.
-The project is done on movies data from different sources.
+The project has been done on movies data from different sources.

 ### **Project Summary**